Club Bizarre

-"Club Bizarre" is a song recorded by German dance act U96, released in February 1995 as the second single from the album of the same name (1995).
-It was a hit in several countries, although it was not as successful as the act's previous single, "Love Religion", but became a top twenty hit in the Netherlands, Sweden and Austria.
-On the Eurochart Hot 100, the single peaked at number 28 in April 1995.
-It features uncredited vocals by Skadi Lange.
+"Club Bizarre" is a song performed by the German musical project U96, created by record producer Alex Christensen.
+It was released in February 1995 by labels Guppy and Motor as the second track from the album of the same name (1995), which was U96's third album.
+"Club Bizarre" was co-written by Christensen with Helmut Hoinkis, Ingo Hauss, Hayo Panarinfo and he also co-produced it.
+It features vocals by singer Skadi Lange and a sample from Alannah Myles' 1992 song "Song Instead of a Kiss".
+"Club Bizarre" peaked at number one in Finland as well as becoming a top-20 hit in Austria, Germany, the Netherlands and Sweden.
+Its accompanying music video was directed by Paul Morgans.
+In 2001, Brooklyn Bounce released a cover version of the song, which also became a European hit.

 Critical reception

-In his review of the Club Bizarre album, Larry Flick from Billboard said the song "shows it successfully trying smoother keyboard sounds that complement the simple, but cute hooks anchoring each cut."
-Pan-European magazine Music & Media wrote, "So unlike anybody else in Euro, the childlike songstress, the melody and the airy sample from Alannah Myles' A Song Instead Of A Kiss add up to music that's a new nursery rhyme for '90s kids."
-Head of music Bernd Albrecht by ORB Fritz/ Potsdam (Germany) enthused, "What a classic melody.
+In his review of the Club Bizarre album, Larry Flick from Billboard magazine said the song "shows it successfully trying smoother keyboard sounds that complement the simple, but cute hooks anchoring each cut."
+Pan-European magazine Music & Media wrote, "So unlike anybody else in Euro, the childlike songstress, the melody and the airy sample from Alannah Myles' 'Song Instead of a Kiss' add up to music that's a new nursery rhyme for '90s kids."
+Head of music Bernd Albrecht by German radio station ORB Fritz/Potsdam enthused, "What a classic melody.
 You can hear at once that this song stands out off the whole Euro pack."
 In his 2020 book Move Your Body (2 The 90's): Unlimited Eurodance, Juha Soininen commented, "It mixed strangely ethereal trance sound and strings and added filtered vocals.
 In addition to that, it was released with a weird music video."

 Chart performance

-"Club Bizarre" went on to be a major hit in several European countries, peaking at number-one in Finland.
-It also made it to the Top 20 in Austria, Germany, the Netherlands and Sweden.
-Additionally, the single was a Top 30 hit in Belgium, as well as on the Eurochart Hot 100, where it reached its best position as number 28 in April 1995.
-In the United Kingdom, "Club Bizarre" peaked at number 70, but on the UK Dance Singles Chart, it hit number 25 on its first week in June 1996.
+"Club Bizarre" was a major hit in several European countries, peaking at number-one in Finland.
+It became a top-20 hit in Austria (14), Germany (19), the Netherlands (11) and Sweden (16).
+Additionally, the single was a top-30 hit in Belgium (30), as well as on the Eurochart Hot 100, where it peaked at number 28 in April 1995, in its fourth week on the chart.
+On the European Dance Radio Chart, it reached number eleven four weeks later, becoming the eleventh most-played dance song on European radio that week.
+In the United Kingdom, "Club Bizarre" was a smaller hit, peaking at number 70, but on the UK Dance Singles Chart, it reached number 25 on its first week in June 1996.
+Outside Europe, the song charted in Israel, peaking at number 16.

 Music video

-The accompanying music video for "Club Bizarre" was directed by Paul Morgans.
+The music video for "Club Bizarre" was directed by Paul Morgans.
+The video includes Skadi Lange as the female singer in a cage and also features performance artists on stilts.